avhou/dne/report-markdown/dne-report.md

 ## Research methodology

-We started by examining the dataset provided [@dataset].
+We started by examining the dataset [@dataset].
 Outlier analysis yielded no results, and we performed a number of standard checks on the quality of the data and decided not to exclude any data from the dataset.

 Given a basic transformer architecture, we implemented a number of attention mechanisms to investigate influence on prediction MSE.
-Models were tuned using appropriate hyperparameters using TODO TODO TODO cross-validation.
-Several datasets were generated, properly aggregating data and using both seasonal and monthly historical scenario's.
-Each model was then used to to predictions on these data sets.
-MSE was used as the loss metric.
+We first evaluated different models by varying some hyperparameters and by varying data aggregation (see Table \ref{table:hyperparameters}).
+Given our limited computational resources, we chose a fixed set of hyperparameter and aggregation values for the rest of the experiments.

 Data was split in a training part (63 %), a validation part (10 %), and a test part (27 %).
 For this, all data was sorted chronologically.
 All data up to but not including 2020 served as training data, the data of 2020 up to but not including 2021 served as validation data, and data of 2021 and later served as test data.
+Models were first trained on the training dataset and then validated on the validation dataset for a maximum of 100 epochs.
+However, to limit computation, we kept track of the minimum average validation error across all epochs and forced an early stop if the average validation error of the current epoch exceeded this minimum 5 times as this would indicate the validation error was no longer decreasing.
+Each model was then used tested on the testing set and all losses (training losses, validation losses and testing losses) were kept for later analyses.
+In all cases, MSE was used as the loss metric.

 ## Design elaboration

-We decided to evaluate the following attention mechanisms (Table \ref{table:attention-mechanisms}) :
+We decided to implement and evaluate the following attention mechanisms (Table \ref{table:attention-mechanisms}) :

 - regular self-attention (AM-1).
 This is the mechanism described in the original transformer paper [@transformer].
 - convoluted self-attention as described in [@paper] (AM-2).
-This is the mechanism described in [@paper].
-It generalizes the regular self-attention mechanism and uses a 1D convolution to transform the Query (Q) and Key (K) values before using them in the transformer architecture.
+This mechanism generalizes the regular self-attention mechanism and uses a 1D convolution to transform the Query (Q) and Key (K) values before using them in the transformer architecture.
 - right padded convoluted self-attention (AM-3).
 This is a variation of the mechanism described in [@paper].
 Whereas [@paper] uses a symmetric convolution, here we use a convolution that focuses on the right hand side to transform Q and K values before using them in the transformer architecture.
 Padding to the right is done to prevent looking at future values.
 - fourier transform based self-attention (AM-4).
 This uses the fourier transform to decompose the input embedding in a vector of frequence values.
 These vectors are used as a measure of similarity between keys and values to determine where to direct attention.